 | Google (Gemini) | Context caching API | 32,768 tokens | 75% off cached | Configurable |

-With sinc-LLM structured prompts, the first 3 bands (PERSONA, CONTEXT, DATA schema) are identical across all 50 requests.
-Only bands 4-5 (FORMAT details and specific TASK) change per product.
+With sinc-LLM structured prompts, the first 3 bands (PERSONA, CONTEXT, DATA schema) are the same for all 50 requests.
+Only bands 4 and 5 (FORMAT and TASK) change per product.
 Cache hit rate: 60-80% of input tokens.

-The sinc-LLM band order (PERSONA → CONTEXT → DATA → CONSTRAINTS → FORMAT → TASK) is not arbitrary.
-It is ordered from most stable to most variable:
+The sinc-LLM band order (PERSONA, CONTEXT, DATA, CONSTRAINTS, FORMAT, TASK) is not random.
+It goes from the most stable parts to the most variable ones:

-Anthropic's caching is the most powerful because you explicitly mark cache breakpoints.
-With sinc-LLM structured prompts, place the cache breakpoint after CONSTRAINTS (n=3):
+Anthropic's caching is the strongest because you mark the cache cut point yourself.
+With sinc-LLM structured prompts, put the cache breakpoint right after CONSTRAINTS (n=3):

 system: [